-The program is designed for undergraduates in good standing who are beyond their first year in the College.
+The program is designed for undergraduates in good academic and disciplinary standing who are beyond their first year in the College.
 While the program stipulates no minimum grade-point average, an applicant’s transcript should demonstrate that they are a serious student who will make the most of this opportunity.
 Because the civilization and arts courses are taught in English, there is no language prerequisite, although students are encouraged to take French on campus before the program begins.

 Because of the considerable demand for the Chicago civilization programs abroad, no student may participate in more than one of these programs.
 Each application is examined on the basis of the student’s scholastic record and personal statement.
 If you are interested in applying for this program please fill out the online application.